Nigel1992/RS3-Discord-Status/README.md

 It monitors a specific region of your screen for in-game images and updates your Discord status accordingly.
 ![image](https://github.com/Nigel1992/RS3-Discord-Status/assets/5491930/af29c507-66f6-4367-9f66-e40b30d6cae7)

+## TO-DO

+1. Make the script read the current in-game level of detected skill and use in Discord Status.
+2. Let it recognize the skill without need for screen coordinates.

 ## Prerequisites